 What if it's not whole group instruction – can they talk?

 We talk about this as a class and come up with our guidelines.
 If we are in whole group – the blurt rule is automatically in place.
 The first year I did this, we had a little speech bubble that was a light – and when they were doing independent work or I was with a small group, we would flip the light on, reminding them they’d lose a bean if they blurted.
 If the light was off – talking and sharing were free, and no one would lose a bean.

 What if a child loses all of their beans?

 I’ve definitely had kids lose all of their beans.
 Let’s just say those kids work harder the next day – and when they have even one left – they celebrate it!
 Some days I’ve had kids put in 2 beans and say, “Look!
 I have two more than I had yesterday – but tomorrow, I am going for one more!”

 Important Tip To Remember

 It’s important to note that we work really hard to promote a positive classroom culture.
-From the very first day, they understand that in my room we are a team – a family.
+From the very first day, they understand that in my room, we are a team – a family.
 We build each other up – and when one of us is struggling, we all must be encouragers who cheer each other on.
 Tearing each other down is not allowed.
 Therefore – when a child loses all of their beans – it would be an extremely rare occasion for them to be overly upset.
 The norm is that there is a flurry of cheerleaders pumping them back up.
-We are solution seekers – and they will come up with a plan together to keep their beans.
+We are solution seekers – and they will devise a plan together to keep their beans.
 It’s really quite something to see!